 While color tours are top of mind, they aren’t the only activity that should be on your bucket list.

 Why wait to come and explore Traverse City?
-View our places to stay today and start planning your winter trip to build lasting memories with family and friends.
+View our places to stay today and start planning your fall trip to build lasting memories with family and friends.

 Go Wine Tasting

 At the start of the season the vineyards are lush with ripe fruit.
 Mid-season is harvest, and just before winter, many of the tasting rooms create a cozy vibe that is just right for a romantic afternoon.
 Try the wines in the recommended tasting order and always remember to designate a driver.

 No visit to the Sleeping Bear Dunes National Lakeshore would be complete without a leisurely drive through this section of the park.
 At 7.4 miles long, it’s not a long route.
 At stop #2 you’ll be greeted by the iconic Covered Bridge and at #9 you might just be swept away in the endless blues of Lake Michigan.

 Yeah, yeah, it’s cliché, but how can you go through autumn without running through a pumpkin patch?
 The kids will love it and the memories of finding just the right one will last forever.